| | |

 I highly recommend the Sky-Watcher Star Adventurer to anyone looking to purchase their first portable star tracker for astrophotography.

 The star tracker allows you to take long-exposure images at long focal lengths (a maximum of 300mm with this lens) without star trailing.
-For the star tracker to work effectively, you must polar align the axis of the mount to the celestial pole.
+For the star tracker to work effectively, you must polar align the mount’s axis to the celestial pole.

 If you don’t have a star tracker, you can still take images of nebulae like this, but you will be limited to much shorter exposures because the stars will begin to trail after only a few seconds.